About Cooloola Recreation Area

 Domestic animals are not permitted in the Cooloola Recreation Area, except under permit or authority, including travelling in vehicles, vessels and trailers through the recreation area.

-- See things to know before you go for further information on permitted access areas for pets.
+- See before you visit for further information on permitted access areas for pets.

 Keep our waterways clean